-7 Secret-Weapon Foods for Weight Loss
+7 Foods to Include in a Weight Loss Diet

 Don't waste your money on secret potions and potentially dangerous supplements to lose weight.
-Instead, include these real foods in your diet to help trim your waistline.
+Including these real foods in your diet is a safer way to lose weight.

 Did you know popcorn is a whole grain?
 One cup of air-popped popcorn has between 30 to 55 calories and 5% of your recommended daily dose of hunger shielding fiber.
-Snack on 2 cups with a sprinkle of Parmesan cheese or 1 tablespoon of whipped butter with ¼ teaspoon sea salt.
+Snack on 2 cups with a sprinkle of Parmesan cheese or 1 tablespoon of whipped butter with 1/4 teaspoon sea salt.
 You can also make your own in the microwave in a flash.

 With more protein than traditional yogurt per ounce, nonfat plain Greek yogurt can fill you up so you'll be less likely to mindlessly snack.
-Not sure which brand to choose?
-Check how popular brands fared in Dana's taste test.

 These crustaceans pack a protein punch for very few calories.
-One ounce (4 large shrimp) has 30 calories, 6 grams of protein and has minimal fat.
+One ounce (4 large shrimp) has 30 calories, 6 grams of protein and minimal fat.
 Shrimp is also a good source of vitamin D and selenium and even contains several energy-boosting B-vitamins.
 If you're allergic to shellfish or just don't care for shrimp, choose skinless, boneless chicken breast which has 46 calories, 9 grams of protein and 1 gram of fat per ounce.

 Look for natural peanut butter made from only nuts and salt.
 It contains a nice amount of both healthy fats and protein.
 One tablespoon has about 90 to 100 calories, so portion it out carefully.
 Use one tablespoon as a snack to dip with apples or celery and 2 tablespoons for your PB&J sandwich at lunch.

 *This article was written and/or reviewed by an independent registered dietitian nutritionist.